Begonia aconitifolia A.DC.

 Color: White and pink

 Bloom Time: Summer

-Begonia aconitifolia is a woody, fibrous-rooted, usually upright, evergreen perennial up to 4 feet (1.2 m) tall.
-It has slender, bamboo like stems, with regularly spaced, swollen nodes, and broad, asymmetrical, deeply toothed to lobed leaves.
+Begonia aconitifolia is a woody, fibrous-rooted, usually upright evergreen perennial that grows up to 4 feet (1.2 m) tall.
+It has slender, bamboo-like stems with regularly spaced swollen nodes and broad, asymmetrical, deeply toothed to lobed leaves.
 It bears white and pink flowers.